Tax Preparation Help

 • Lived in the home as your main home for at least 2 years (the use test).

 Exception.
 If you owned and lived in the property as your main home for less than 2 years, you can still claim an exclusion in some cases.
-The maximum amount you can exclude will be reduced.
+The maximum amount you may be able to exclude will be reduced.
 See Reduced Maximum Exclusion, later.

 Example 1—home owned and occupied for 3 years.